The Plumbing Code allows for the worst

 For instance, the example above would require somewhere between 3 and 4 down pipes. (three is not enough, and 4 is too many)

 The printout program needs to know what size is required.
-For example, any size can be selected as long as it is greater than the "theoretical" size.
+For example, any size can be selected as long as it is greater than the "Code" size.

 Flat Roofs and Surfaces